School of Fish Spotted in Osaka's Dotonbori River

 A mysterious school of fish has been spotted in the Dotonbori River, one of Osaka's most famous tourist attractions.

-According to Japanese media outlets such as Yomiuri TV on the 24th, the school of fish was first observed here on the 18th.
-At that time, the fish suddenly appeared and swam in a dense group, filling the surface of the Dotonbori River.
-Tourists and local residents walking along the riverbank were so surprised by the unexpected sight that they stopped in their tracks and stared at the river.
-One local resident reported, "The school of fish suddenly appeared around 6 to 7 a.m."
+According to Japanese media outlets such as Yomiuri TV on December 24, the school of fish was first observed in the area on December 18.
+At that time, the fish suddenly appeared and swam in such dense groups that they filled the surface of the Dotonbori River.
+Tourists and citizens walking along the riverbank were so surprised by the unexpected sight that they stopped in their tracks and stared at the river.
+A local resident reported, "The school of fish suddenly appeared around 6 to 7 a.m."

 The footage capturing this scene quickly spread through social media platforms such as X (formerly Twitter).
 Dotonbori, well known for the Glico signboard, is a bustling downtown area in central Osaka packed with shops and is also a popular destination for Korean tourists.
 The video vividly shows the fish packed so tightly that the river water is barely visible.

-Online users who saw the footage expressed concerns that the appearance of the mysterious school of fish "could be a precursor to a major earthquake."
-The recent series of strong earthquakes in Japan has also contributed to heightened anxiety.
-One user commented, "There was a similar incident of a school of fish appearing in the river during the 1995 Hanshin earthquake."
+Online users who saw the footage expressed concerns that the sudden appearance of the mysterious school of fish "could be a precursor to a major earthquake."
+The recent series of strong earthquakes in Japan has further heightened these anxieties.
+One user commented, "There was also a case where a school of fish appeared in the river during the 1995 Hanshin earthquake."

-Meanwhile, in Japan, fears of a major earthquake have been growing since a magnitude 7.5 earthquake struck off the coast of Aomori Prefecture in Honshu on the 8th.
-After this earthquake, the Japan Meteorological Agency issued a "secondary earthquake advisory" for the Aomori region.
-The secondary earthquake advisory, introduced in December 2022, is issued when there is a high possibility of a large earthquake occurring within a week after a magnitude 7 or greater earthquake.
+Meanwhile, in Japan, fears of a major earthquake have been growing since a magnitude 7.5 earthquake struck off the coast of Aomori Prefecture in Honshu on December 8.
+After the quake, the Japan Meteorological Agency issued a "subsequent earthquake advisory" for the Aomori region.
+This advisory, introduced in December 2022, is issued when a magnitude 7 or higher earthquake occurs and there is a high likelihood of another large earthquake within a week.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.